aguilar8788/ReactStarter/README.md

 # ReactStarter
-a scaffalding set up for react to streamline react development
+a scaffalding set up to streamline react development